Fluxonium as a control qubit for bosonic quantum information: Acknowledgements

 \section{Acknowledgements}

 We thank R.~Goncalves and K.~Chow for assistance with device fabrication, and S.~Chakram and S.~Shankar for valuable comments on the manuscript.
 This research was carried out in part in the Materials Research Lab Central Facilities and the Holonyak Micro and Nanotechnology Lab, University of Illinois.
+This work made use of a traveling-wave parametric amplifier provided by IBM.
 We acknowledge support by the Air Force Office of Scientific Research under award number FA9550-21-1-032, and by the Army Research Office under award W911NF-23-1-0096.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.